ashwinpo/watsonx-gov-lab/index.md

 1. Expand the left hamburger menu, select "AI use cases" under "AI Governance".
 2. Click "New AI use case" (this will open a new tab in the governance console) and provide the following details:
-   - Name: "Home Pricing Model"
+   - Name: "Home Pricing Model - <Your Name>"
    - Description: "Predicting Median Home Value to improve coverage assessment accuracy"
    - Owner: Select your username by searching for it
    - Use-Case Type: AI